Maudie Edwards

 Elizabeth Maud Edwards (16 October 1906 – 24 March 1991), professionally known as Maudie Edwards, was a Welsh actress, radio broadcaster, comedian, dancer and singer, best remembered for having spoken the first line of dialogue in soap opera Coronation Street, and playing Elsie Lappin in the first two episodes.
 She was previously best known to listeners of the radio programme Welsh Rarebit, which attracted weekly audiences of 10 million.

 Early life

-Born in 16 Florence St. Neath, Glamorgan, Wales, to semi-professional comedian and singer Ned Edwards, she appeared on stage at the age of four, with her sister May, as Ned Edwards' Two Little Queenies.
+Born in 16 Florence Street, Neath, Glamorgan, Wales, to semi-professional comedian and singer Ned Edwards, she appeared on stage at the age of four, with her sister May, as Ned Edwards' Two Little Queenies.

 Career

 Edwards would go on to play the principal boy in many pantomimes.

 She presented her signature tune before radio broadcasts of Welsh Rarebit with the lyrics: